-- Twice a week: - Mo,We 2-3:20pm - Hope to have some transparencies up at the website by lunch of the day of the lecture. - Will use transparencies as guide for content, but do all derivations by hand. - Hope to capture my scribbling, and put it online after each lecture.
+- Twice a week: - Mo,Tue 2-3:20pm - Hope to have some transparencies up at the website by lunch of the day of the lecture. - Will use transparencies as guide for content, but do some of the derivations by hand.